ncoghlan/misc/notes/python3/questions_and_answers.rst

 change of this magnitude).

-That feedback has already resulted in major improvements in the Unicode support for Python 3.2, 3.3, and the upcoming 3.4 release.
-With the ``codecs`` and ``email`` modules being brought into line, the upcoming Python 3.4 release is the first one where the transition feels close to being "done" to me in terms of coping with the full implications of a strictly enforced distinction between binary and text data in the standard library.
-However, I still expect that feedback process will continue throughout the 3.x series, since "mostly done" and "done" are very different things.
+That feedback has already resulted in major improvements in the Unicode support for the Python 3.2, 3.3, and 3.4 releases.
+With the ``codecs`` and ``email`` modules being brought into line, the recent Python 3.4 release is the first one where the transition feels close to being "done" to me in terms of coping with the full implications of a strictly enforced distinction between binary and text data in the standard library.
+However, I still expect that feedback process will continue throughout the 3.x series, since "mostly done" and "done" aren't quite the same thing, and attempting to closely integrate with POSIX systems that may be using ASCII incompatible encodings while using a text model with strict binary/text separation hasn't really been done before at Python's scale (the JVM is UTF-16 based, but bypasses most OS provided services, while other tools often choose the approach of just assuming that all bytes are UTF-8 encoded, regardless of what they underlying OS claims).

 In addition to the cases where blurring the binary/text distinction really did make things simpler in Python 2, we're also forcing even developers in